licarpen/aws-developer/README.md

   * HTTP Proxy integration: API Gateway passes request and response b/w frontend and HTTP backend
   * Lambda Proxy integration:  API Gateway sends request as an input toa  backend Lambda function
 * All of the APIs created with Amazon API Gateway expose HTTPS endpoints only.
 Amazon API Gateway does not support unencrypted (HTTP) endpoints.
 By default, Amazon API Gateway assigns an internal domain to the API that automatically uses the Amazon API Gateway certificate.
 When configuring your APIs to run under a custom domain name, you can provide your own certificate for the domain.
+* The following are the Gateway response types which are associated with the HTTP 504 error in API Gateway:

+  * INTEGRATION_FAILURE – The gateway response for an integration failed error.
+If the response type is unspecified, this response defaults to the DEFAULT_5XX type.

+  * INTEGRATION_TIMEOUT – The gateway response for an integration timed out error.
+If the response type is unspecified, this response defaults to the DEFAULT_5XX type.

+  * For the integration timeout, the range is from 50 milliseconds to 29 seconds for all integration types, including Lambda, Lambda proxy, HTTP, HTTP proxy, and AWS integrations.

+  * In this scenario, there is an issue where the users are getting HTTP 504 errors in the serverless application.
+This means the Lambda function is working fine at times but there are instances when it throws an error.
+Based on this analysis, the most likely cause of the issue is the INTEGRATION_TIMEOUT error since you will only get an INTEGRATION_FAILURE error if your AWS Lambda integration does not work at all in the first place.

 ### API Gateway Deployment
 * changes in API Gateway are not always effective right away